Mahmud II: Russo-Turkish War of 1806–12

 After Mahmud II became sultan, Turkish border wars with the Russians continued.
 In 1810, the Russians surrounded the Silistre fortress for the second time.
-When Emperor Napoleon I of France declared war on Russia in 1811, Russian repression on the Ottoman border diminished, a relief to Mahmud.
+When Emperor Napoleon I of France declared war on Russia in 1811, Russian pressure on the Ottoman border diminished, a relief to Mahmud.
 By this time, Napoleon was about to embark on his invasion of Russia.
 He also invited the Ottomans to join his march on Russia.
 However, Napoleon, who had invaded all of Europe except the United Kingdom and the Ottoman Empire, could not be trusted and accepted as an ally; Mahmud rejected the offer.
 The Bucharest Agreement was reached with the Russians on 28 May 1812.
-According to the Treaty of Bucharest (1812), the Ottoman Empire ceded the eastern half of Moldavia to Russia (which renamed the territory as Bessarabia), although it had committed to protecting that region.
-Russia became a new power in the lower Danube area, and had an economically, diplomatically, and militarily profitable frontier.
-In Transcaucasia, the Ottoman Empire regained nearly all it had lost in the east: Poti, Anapa and Akhalkalali.
+According to the Treaty of Bucharest (1812), the Ottoman Empire ceded the eastern half of Moldavia to Russia (which renamed the territory as Bessarabia).
+However, it had committed to protecting that region.
+Russia became a new power in the lower Danube, and had an economically, diplomatically, and militarily profitable frontier.
+In Transcaucasia, the Ottoman Empire regained nearly all it had lost in the east: Poti, Anapa and Akhalkalaki.
 Russia retained Sukhum-Kale on the Abkhazian coast.
-In return, the Sultan accepted the Russian annexation of the Kingdom of Imereti, in 1810.
-The treaty was approved by Emperor Alexander I of Russia on June 11, some 13 days before Napoleon's invasion began.
-The Russian commanders were able to get many of their soldiers in the Balkans back to the western areas of the empire before the expected attack of Napoleon.
+In return, the Sultan accepted the Russian annexation of the Kingdom of Imereti in 1810.
+The treaty was approved by Emperor Alexander I of Russia on 11 June, some 13 days before Napoleon's invasion began.
+The Russian commanders were able to retrieve many of their soldiers from the Balkans and return them to the western areas of the empire before Napoleon's expected attack.

 War against the Saudi state

-During the early years of Mahmud II's reign, his governor of Egypt Muhammad Ali Pasha successfully waged the Ottoman-Saudi War and reconquered the holy cities of Medina (1812) and Mecca (1813) from the First Saudi State.
+During the early years of Mahmud II's reign, his governor of Egypt, Muhammad Ali, successfully waged the Wahhabi war.
+He reconquered the holy cities of Medina (1812) and Mecca (1813) from the First Saudi state, the Emirate of Diriyah.

-Abdullah bin Saud and the First Saudi State had barred Muslims from the Ottoman Empire from entering the holy shrines of Mecca and Medina; his followers also desecrated the tombs of Ali ibn Abi Talib, Hassan ibn Ali and Husayn ibn Ali.
-Abdullah bin Saud and his two followers were publicly beheaded for their crimes against holy cities and mosques.
+Emir Abdullah bin Saud Al Saud had barred Muslims from the Ottoman Empire from entering the holy shrines of Mecca and Medina; his followers also desecrated the tombs of Ali, Hassan ibn Ali and Husayn ibn Ali.
+Emire Abdullah and his two followers were publicly beheaded for their crimes against holy cities and mosques in 1819.